 - In the given figure, the circuit denoted as (a) shown the forward biasing of a diode.

-- In this circuit, you can see that anode of the diode is connected with the positive terminal of the battery and negative terminal of a battery with the cathode of the diode.
+- In this circuit, you can see that the anode of the diode is connected with the positive terminal of the battery and the negative terminal of the battery with the cathode of the diode.

-- The resistance between anode and battery is used to limit the current to save value.
+- The resistance between the anode and the battery is used to limit the current to save the value.

-- (IF) is the forward current flowing through cathode to anode and VF is the forward voltage drop across the diode is equal to the potential barrier of a diode.
+- (IF) is the forward current flowing through the cathode to the anode and VF is the forward voltage drop across the diode is equal to the potential barrier of a diode.

 Diode Reverse-Bias Connection

-- In the above figure, the circuit denoted as (b) shows the reverse-biased connection of diode.
+- In the above figure, the circuit denoted as (b) shows the reverse-biased connection of the diode.

-- In this circuit positive terminal of a battery is connected with the cathode of diode and negative terminal is connected with the anode.
+- In this circuit positive terminal of a battery is connected to the cathode of the diode and the negative terminal is connected to the anode.

-- The reverse-biased current is very less and can be neglected and there is no need of limiting resistance in reverse biasing.
+- The reverse-biased current is very low and can be neglected and there is no need of limiting resistance in reverse biasing.

 - In-circuit you can see that all Vbise or applied voltage is shown across the diode.